 Rovsing continues to closely monitor emerging and ambitious space markets with their increasing space budgets.
-However, sales activities and inquiries from emerging markets have been quieter in 2020/21, this can be attributed to the overall world situation where emerging markets and oneoff programmes are more sensitive to the COVID-19 pandemic than programmes of more established space nations.
-With the delivery of the Turksat 6A EPS EGSE, Rovsing has developed a strong competitive position within the Turkish indigenous space programmes.
-A segment that is projected to continue growing for the coming years.
+However, sales activities and inquiries from emerging markets have remained quieter in 2021/22, this can be attributed to the overall world situation where emerging markets and one-off programmes are more sensitive to the COVID-19 pandemic and supply chain disruptions than programmes of more established space nations.